From Elysian Brewery, Seattle. There link is here: http://www.elysianbrewing.com/holiday-stout-cookies/

 Thank you to the friend that bought it for me.
 So nice.
 But, not really a useful thing!

 Next I used the whoopie pie pans.
 Much better results.
 I started with the the traditional recipe I always use.
-Then did a whoopiepiepans2batch of Chocolate Chip whoopie pie cakes.
+Then did a batch of Chocolate Chip whoopie pie cakes.
 (I had bought some red and green chips so they they were holiday colored.)

 Review: While the pans worked well, they did make big whoopie pies.
 Up side was they got done fast because I only made 24 pies.